Andriy Nikolayenko: Activities in the political party "Osnova"

 On 10 February 2017, Andriy Nikolayenko is the head of the political party "Osnova, that advocates the non-aligned status of Ukraine and the peaceful return of the occupied Donbas and Crimea through international legal mechanisms.
 The party examines the successful international experience of the reform.
 The party program is based on the analyzed effective practices.
 On 22 September 2018, the Osnova party held a congress in Kyiv.
 According to the results of the primaries, 96% of the participants expressed "for" the participation of the party in the next election of the President.
 At the same time, 87% of the party voted "for" one of its leaders, people's deputy of Ukraine Serhiy Taruta as a candidate.

 Social activities

 Andriy Nikolayenko is the President of the Baseball and Softball Federation of Ukraine from 23 February 2013.
 With the assistance of the Federation, the European Championship in baseball in Group C took place in Ukraine for the first time on 23–28 July 2018 in Kropyvnitsky.
 Ukraine was visited by baseball teams from Hungary, Romania, Georgia and Estonia.
-Ukrainian national team won five victories in five games and became second in the Division B.
+Ukraine national team won five victories in five games and became second in the Division B.